Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Experiments

 Table \ref{table:ExptParams} contains the experimentally measured parameters including: length of the time series, $t_{f}$; wave steepness, $\epsilon$; and dissipation parameter, $\delta$.
 There are two versions of each of these parameters.
 The ones without tildes were measured based on the first harmonic band, while the ones with tildes were measured based on the second harmonic band.
+More specifically, $\epsilon=2a_0k_0$ where $a_0$ and $k_0$ are the amplitude and wavenumber of the 3.33 Hz wave respectively, while $\tilde{\epsilon}=2\tilde{a}_0\tilde{k}_0$ where $\tilde{a}_0$ and $\tilde{k}_0$ are the amplitude and wavenumber of the 6.66 Hz wave.
+The values of the parameters without tildes are slightly different than those presented in ~\cite{Govan,Butterfield} because those studies neglected surface tension effects in the calculation of $k_0$, while here we allow for surface tension.

-The values for the wavenumbers were determined using the deep-water linear dispersion relationship including surface tension, $\omega_0^2 = gk_0 + \tau k_0^3$, where $\tau=72.86$ cm$^3$/sec$^2$ is the coefficient of surface tension.
-(It is especially important to include surface tension effects for the $6.66$~Hz wave.)
-Note that surface tension was not included in any of \cite{Segur,Govan,Butterfield}.
+In particular, the values for the wavenumbers were determined using the deep-water linear dispersion relationship given in equation (\ref{LDR}) using $g=9.81$ m/sec$^2$ and $\Gamma=0.717$ m$^3$/sec$^2$.
+The value for $\Gamma$ is the average of the surface tension values measured during Experiments C and D at the (also vacuumed) air-water interface of water (from the same source as for the tank) in a beaker next to the tank, using the Du No\"uy ring method.
+It is close to the ``book'' value, $\Gamma=0.729$ m$^3$/sec$^2$, for the surface tension of water at $20\degree$C, see Pallas~\cite{SurfaceTension}.
+It is especially important to include surface tension effects for the $6.66$~Hz wave.
+Note that surface tension was not included in any of \cite{Segur,Govan,Butterfield} where only the first harmonic was examined in detail.
+The value of $k_0d$ (where $d=0.20$ m is the depth of the undisturbed water) for all four experiments is $8.82$.
+Since this value is well above 1, the experiments are in the deep-water regime.

 In all four experiments, the wave amplitudes decrease nearly exponentially due to dissipative effects.
 This causes the value of